Skip to main content

 How to lay out furniture and gear without the cluttered feel

 Layout shapes both how comfortable the room is to work in and how it reads through the lens.
-A perfectly decorated background loses its effect the moment the desk in front of it looks crammed and the cables form a nest at floor level.
-Composition matters even when the framing is tight.
+A perfectly decorated background loses its effect the second the desk in front of it looks crammed and the cables form a nest at floor level.
+Composition matters even when framing is tight.

 Desk height is the next pivot.
 Fixed desks at the standard 73 to 75 centimeters fit most adults, but anyone tall or short benefits from going adjustable.
 Sit-stand desks from Uplift V2, Flexispot, IKEA Bekant or IKEA Idasen, or any of the cheaper Autonomous models open the height range and let you stand for a chunk of long sessions.
 The IKEA Markus is a beloved budget chair that pairs naturally with this kind of workstation.